Spaces of harmonic surfaces in non-positive curvature

 In Section 6, we prove Theorems B and C, yet again by transversality theory.
 Right now, we explain only Theorem B, since Theorem C is a similar argument.
 We trivialize the complexified tangent bundle of $M$ and let $\sigma$ be the projection onto the $\mathbb{C}^n$ factor.
-Then we define a map where $z$ is the uniformizing parameter for the metric $\mu$ on the universal cover $\tilde{\Sigma}$.
-We try to show that $\Psi$ is transverse to $\{0\}$ and the submanifold of $\mathbb{C}^n$ consisting of rank $1$ vectors.
+Then we define a map where $z$ is the uniformizing parameter for the metric $\mu$ on the universal cover $\tilde{\Sigma}$, and $f_z=df\Big (\frac{\partial}{\partial z}\Big)$.
+We try to show that $\Psi$ is transverse to $\{0\}$ and the submanifold of $\mathbb{C}^n$ consisting of vectors whose real and imaginary parts are collinear.
 We achieve this near $(\mu,\nu)$ that yield somewhere injective harmonic maps with isolated singularities.
+By transversality theory, this gives Theorem B. \begin{remark} Perhaps it's worth pausing to sketch a proof of Whitney's weak immersion theorem, which should explain the dimension bounds for Theorem B. If we replace $\mathfrak{M}$ with $C(\Sigma,M)$, then the map $\Psi$ is always transverse.
+Since the set of rank $1$ vectors in $\mathbb{C}^n$, say $Y,$ has codimension $n-1,$ by the Transversality Theorem for Banach manifolds, $\Psi^{-1}(Y)$ is a submanifold of dimension $n-1$.
+Since $\Sigma$ has dimension $2,$ the projection of $\Psi^{-1}(Y)$ to $C(\Sigma,M)$ should morally have codimension at least $(n-1)-2=n-3.$ So if $n\geq 4,$ the complement of this projection should be dense, and if $n\geq 5$ then the complement should be connected.
+These last statements are made precise and realized through Proposition \ref{targ}.
+The dimension bounds for Theorem C can be derived similarly. \end{remark}

-Modulo transversality details, this gives Theorem B. As in the proof of Theorem A, we suppose transversality fails, and then we find there must be a section $X:\Sigma\to \Gamma(\mathbf{F})$ that is annihilated by all $\mathbf{J}V$, where $V$ ranges over variations through harmonic maps.
+As in the proof of Theorem A, we suppose transversality fails, and then we find there must be a section $X:\Sigma\to \Gamma(\mathbf{F})$ that is annihilated by all $\mathbf{J}V$, where $V$ ranges over variations through harmonic maps.

 The contradiction is different from that of Theorem A. We attach a particular holomorphic structure to the complexification $\mathbf{E}$ of $\mathbf{F}$.
 Using somewhere injectivity and a lemma of Moore \cite{M1}, we find there is an open set $\Omega$ on which $X$ is the real part of a holomorphic section of a special holomorphic line bundle $\mathbf{L}\subset \mathbf{E}.$ Making use of the isolated singularity condition, we analytically continue the ``imaginary part," so that $X$ is the real part of a globally defined meromorphic section $Z$ of $\mathbf{L}$.
 From Section 3 we see that $Z$ has at most a simple pole at one point.
 We then check that the order of this section does not match up with the degree of $\mathbf{L}$.
 This final contradiction can also be seen through Riemann-Roch.